Home Studios vs. Professional Studios

-Have you heard of the Project Triangle?
+Have you heard of Project Triangle?
 It’s a tool engineers use to outline the goals of the project.
-At the top point you have the word “Good,” the left point you have “Fast” and on the right point you have “Cheap.”
-You can only pick two, which two do you pick—good and fast, fast and cheap, or good and cheap?
+At the top point, you have the word “Good,” on the left point, you have “Fast,” and on the right point, you have “Cheap.”
+You can only pick two; which two do you pick—good and fast, fast and cheap, or good and cheap?
 No matter what your project is, you’re going to need to sacrifice one item (and I hope you never sacrifice “good”).
-The thing is, you can have a studio quality recording while still doing most of the work at home – it’s just knowing what’s best to do where.
+The thing is, you can have a studio-quality recording while still doing most of the work at home – it’s just knowing what’s best to do where.

 Outlining the plan: make a dummy track!

 After you’ve crafted what the song will be like, make a dummy track for you and/or the rest of the musicians to follow.
-This just means you record a demo of the song, and then create a few different mixes: first the full demo, then a version without drums, and another version without drums or bass.
+This means you record a demo of the song and then create a few different mixes: first, the full demo, then a version without drums, and another version without drums or bass.
 That way, while you’re tracking the final version, every musician has something consistent to follow.

 Mixing, editing: what you can do yourself and what you should pay others to do.